 Although we all hope the worst never happens, it's important to know and follow our council's procedures for handling emergency incidents.
 At the scene of the incident, safety is your first priority.
-Provide care for the injured person or obtain medical assistance and then immediately report the emergency to your GSMIDTN Regional Executive.
+Provide care for the injured person or obtain medical assistance and then immediately report the emergency to GSMIDTN.
+Refer to Safety Activity Checkpoints for more information on Emergency Action Plans.